 3. Apply sunscreen of SPF 30 or more and always remember to reapply sunscreen regularly if you are in the sun for long periods of time.

 4. Cover up your skin with breathable fabrics so you stay cool and protected at the same time.
-We recommend High-UPF (ultraviolet protection factor) clothing as these are specifically designed to be more sun-protective than our everyday clothing, yet still cool and lightweight.
+High-UPF (ultraviolet protection factor) clothing are specifically designed to be more sun-protective than our everyday clothing, and it’s still cool and lightweight.

 In all, the best ways to keep your skin looking healthy and beautiful all year round is taking care while out in the sun and regular moisturization after being in the sun.